 What is the 100 Mile Meal?

-Marshall’s Student Association of Nutrition and Dietetics is partnering with Dining Services, the Sustainability Department, and a number of other area organizations, to host our 4th Annual 100 Mile Meal on October 26th in Towers Marketplace from 4PM-7PM.
-(2014 success photos).
+Marshall’s Student Association of Nutrition and Dietetics is partnering with Dining Services, the Sustainability Department, and a number of other area organizations, to host our 5th Annual 100 Mile Meal on October 17th in Towers Marketplace from 4PM-7PM.

 Food for this dinner will be primarily sourced within 100 miles of Marshall University, helping to support our area farmers and to create a more stable, sustainable economy.